 The Sad Story of a Neglected Landing Page

-Thanks to loyal readers like you who read, comment and tell other people about the email marketing tips here (thanks!), this blog and its readership have grown steadily over the past 6 years.
+Thanks to loyal readers like you who read, comment and tell other people about the email marketing tips here, this blog and its readership have grown steadily over the years.

-We’ve done a number of things over the years to make it grow faster.
+We’ve done a number of things to make it grow faster.
 One important thing that has made it easier to build our blog newsletter is our subscribe page, which we link up in our emails and also push people to from the signup form in the blog’s sidebar.

 Below is a screenshot of what this page used to look like, before our test.

 As you can see, it’s not amazing, but it’s an OK page.
 It encourages people to subscribe and gives them an idea of what they’ll get for doing so.